istio/istio.io/content/en/blog/2026/who-gives-progressive-delivery-to-istio/index.md

 This is worth naming as an ecosystem problem rather than a project one.
 It shows up wherever configuration is applied automatically.

 The OpenTelemetry OpAMP protocol manages configuration for agent fleets.
 Its specification describes in detail how a server delivers configuration and how agents report status — including health — but says nothing about staged rollout, or about halting when part of the fleet reports unhealthy.
+I [asked the OpAMP SIG whether that was in scope](https://github.com/open-telemetry/opamp-spec/issues/384), and the answer was clear: it is deliberately out of scope.
+The specification covers the protocol only, and how to sequence a rollout, when to canary and when to roll back are decisions each implementation makes for itself.

+That is the right call, and it locates the problem precisely.
 The signals a gate would need are already in the protocol.
-Nothing closes the loop.
-I [raised this recently](https://github.com/open-telemetry/opamp-spec/issues/384) with the OpAMP SIG.
+What is missing is not protocol surface — it is an implementation that reads those signals and refuses to continue.

 In GitOps the same gap has a sharper edge.
 A [long-standing Flux issue](https://github.com/fluxcd/flux2/issues/5512) describes a user who pointed a source at an empty path and watched the reconciler delete everything it managed — valid, permitted, and catastrophic.

-Different projects, same missing check.
+Different projects, same missing layer: the gate belongs to whatever applies the configuration, and in each case nothing applies one.

 ## Why this matters more as meshes grow